zanechua/website/src/posts/19-setup-gitlab-runners-in-kubernetes-k3s-part-2.md

 helm install --namespace gitlab-runner gitlab-runner -f gitlab-runner.yaml gitlab/gitlab-runner
 ```

+> If you run the `helm install` command and get the error of `Error: INSTALLATION FAILED: Kubernetes cluster unreachable: the server has asked for the client to provide credentials`
+> You can try exporting the credentials again `kubectl config view --raw > ~/.kube/config` to see if that helps

 That should install smoothly and auto-provision runners as and when they are needed.

 If you want to uninstall the chart you can run: